WanYun-Yang/Numerical-Option-Pricing/README.md

 * Truncation error <br>
 &emsp; A kind of error made by truncating the taylor expansion into finite sum.
 It converges as dt, ds go to zero.

+### Conclusion
+&emsp;We use four ways to calculate option price and all of them converges.